 Next Steps

-Complete our MDX training by going through MDX Training - Basics III.
+Complete our MDX training by following MDX Training - Basics III.